akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook/step-2.md

 ## Prerequisites

 First of all, you'll need a new Symfony microservice app.
-To do so, you can follow [the Symfony guide](https://symfony.com/doc/current/setup.html) and run `$ symfony new display_webhook` command.
+To do so, you can follow [the Symfony guide](https://symfony.com/doc/current/setup.html) and run the `$ symfony new display_webhook` command.

 ## Step by step